 November 2019 (To Be Determined): Lacemaking Presentation & Tea

 Our Mission - To share and promote with pride the preservation of our heritage and to help educate persons interested and learning about genealogy by providing resources and assistance.

 GSFA is proud to be the largest library of Flemish genealogy records outside of Belgium.
 Please come by and take a look around or ask questions.
 We also have a museum of interesting traditional cultural pieces, as well as books, shirts, and many other items for sale.

 The GSFA is staffed by volunteers and is funded by donations and proceeds from memberships.
 Please consider becoming a member or making a donation today.
 There are several ways to help us with funding.
 Check out our Membership & Donations page for further information.
 Thanks!

-GSFA is always looking for volunteers.
-Do you have a few extra hours a month during the day and/or an occasional Saturday to assist with several ongoing projects or help with special events - your genealogy skill level doesn't matter!
-Call, email or drop-in for details.
+GSFA is always looking for volunteers!
+Do you have a few extra hours a month during the day and/or an occasional Saturday to assist with several ongoing projects or help with special events?
+In many cases, your genealogy skill level doesn't matter!
+Please Visit our Volunteer page and learn about the various opportunities we have or call, email or drop-in for details.